Jackie Chan’s stunt team members from 1976 to today in a complete overview

 First collaboration in a film: “Naughty Boys” (1986)

+Joined the team in October 1985.
 One of the few stuntmen from the team that worked on “Dragon: The Bruce Lee Story” (1993) with Jason Scott Lee.
 In rare making-of footage, you can see several people wearing the famous white JCST shirts on set.
 Jackie’s stuntmen were often hired out to third parties and also pursued their own careers.
 Also a member of the Hong Kong Stuntman Association (香港動作特技演員公會).

 Picture: ”Project A II” (1987)